h8d13/KDE-Windows---For-Noobs/README.md

 All you need is 2 drives, 1 usb and any kind of hardware really.
 Make sure you have the windows install already done on one drive.
 You can also use this to format the other drive easily.
-Go to search menu > Create and format disk partitions or type in console: 'diskmgmt.msc' For the drives you have to make sure they are formated in a linux compatible format (ext4, XFS, and Btrfs).
+Go to search menu > Create and format disk partitions or type in console: `diskmgmt.msc`

+For the drives you have to make sure they are formated in a linux compatible format (ext4, XFS, and Btrfs).

 ### Start